jaimicore/matrix-clustering_stand-alone/README.md

 ### Example 1

-The main aoutput of this analysis is an html file containing the logo forest (multiple hierarchical trees, each representing a cluster with aligned motifs).
+The main output of this analysis is an html file containing the logo forest (multiple hierarchical trees, each representing a cluster with aligned motifs).

 <img src="data/images/Logo_forest.png" width="550px" align="center">